 Conduct a feasibility study to determine if an adequate amount and configuration of suitable habitat is available to support a fisher population in this region.
-The habitat assessment should encompass federal, provincial, and state lands within the Selkirk Mountains of northern Idaho and southern British Columbia to assess connectivity with fisher populations from these jurisdictions.
-Information on survival, habitat use and movements of fishers gained from post-release monitoring in the Olympic and Cascade recovery areas and research on fisher habitat use and movements from other parts of the Pacific Northwest that occur in similar forest types can be used to evaluate the feasibility of a successful reintroduction in the Selkirk Mountains.
+The habitat assessment should include federal, provincial, and state lands within the Selkirk Mountains of northern Idaho and southern British Columbia to assess connectivity with fisher populations from these jurisdictions.

-- 1.5.4.
-Proceed with reintroduction planning if the reintroduction is deemed feasible and funding is available. - 1.5.5.
-Develop an implementation plan for a Selkirk reintroduction and identify and prioritize core release areas. - 1.5.6.
-Coordinate with federal and state agencies, tribal governments, and non-governmental organizations on recovery activities. - 1.5.7.
-Translocate fishers from within Washington and/or from suitable out-of-state sources. - 1.5.8.
-Conduct post-release monitoring of fishers to evaluate reintroduction success.
+- 1.5.3 If a successful reintroduction appears feasible, develop an implementation plan for a Selkirk translocation and identify and prioritize core release areas. - 1.5.4 Coordinate with federal and state agencies, tribal governments, landowners and non-governmental organizations on recovery activities. - 1.5.5 If funding and support are available, translocate fishers from within Washington and/or from suitable out-of state sources. - 1.5.6 Conduct post-release monitoring of fishers to evaluate reintroduction success.